repep94/RideStatsSupport/README.md

   - Minimum: "While Using" for basic functionality

 - **Photo Library** (Optional)
-  - Only requested when you choose to add photos to rides
+  - Only requested when you choose to add photo to your profile
-  - Used to attach memories to your rides

 ## Privacy & Security